Wyndham Deedes: Later life

 Upon returning to England, Deedes did not take up his heritage as a country squire, but moved to London and chose to do unpaid social work in one of the poorest quarters of the city.

-Between 1931 and the end of World War II in 1945, he shared a house in Bethnal Green with his nephew William Deedes.
-During this time he became a local councillor, served on the education committee and became chairman of the London Council of Social Service.
+Between 1931 and the end of the Second World War in 1945, Deedes shared his house in Bethnal Green with his nephew William Deedes.
+During this time he became a councillor of the Metropolitan Borough of Bethnal Green, served on the education committee, and became chairman of the London Council of Social Service.
 He was also vice chairman of the National Council of Social Services.

-When the London Turkish House (Halkevi) was set up during World War II to help foster Anglo-Turkish relations, Deedes was its chairman, with Lady Dorina Neave in charge of its social side.
+When the London Turkish House (Halkevi) was set up during the Second World War to help foster Anglo-Turkish relations, Deedes was its chairman, with Lady Dorina Neave in charge of its social side.
 During the War, Deedes also became chief Air Raid Warden of his borough.

 In 1946, severe illness forced him to retire from his work in the London East End.
 He returned to Hythe to live his years in a single room.
 In 1949, one year after the state of Israel was formed, he set up the Anglo-Israel Association.

-He died in 1956.
+He died on 2 September 1956.